How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 Type Best For Typical Ounces Key Features Beginner?

-Training Gloves Heavy bag, mitts, light partner drills 12–16 oz Balanced padding, supportive cuff, versatile Yes
+Training Gloves Bag work, mitts, drills — your all-round glove 12–16 oz Balanced padding, good wrist support Yes

-Sparring Gloves Sparring only Usually 16 oz Softer, thicker padding to protect partners Later
+Sparring Gloves Sparring only Usually 16 oz Softer padding to protect partners Later

-Bag Gloves Bag & pad speed work 8–12 oz Dense front, less bulk; not for sparring Situational
+Bag Gloves Bag speed & impact-focused work 8–12 oz Compact design, dense padding Situational

-Competition Gloves Amateur/pro bouts 8–10 oz Lighter/faster, minimal padding No
+Competition Gloves Amateur/pro fights 8–10 oz Fast, punchy feel, minimal padding No

 Choosing the Right Glove Weight (Ounces)